aeeeeeep/ModelLink/examples/llama/README_en.md

         --save-dir ./model_from_hf/llama-13b-hf/  # <-- Fill in the original HF model path here, new weights will be saved in ./model_from_hf/llama-13b-hf/mg2hg/
     ```

+    If you need combine Lora weight to huggingface weight, please add --lora-dir {lora weight path} \
     Weight conversion is suitable for pre-training, fine-tuning, inference and evaluation.
 Adjust the parameters `target-tensor-parallel-size` and `target-pipeline-parallel-size` according to different tasks.
 5. Pretrain